 - Process regulatory requirements

-Once the design basis is in place, and agreed upon by our client, our team of chemical process engineers goes to work to create, analyze, and begin to refine the many aspects of the plant design.
-The end result is process documentation that preliminarily describes the process from which future, more detailed, design work can be done.
+Once the design basis is in place, and agreed upon with the client, PROCESS’s team of chemical process engineers goes to work to create, analyze, and optimize the many aspects of the plant design.
+The end result is process documentation that clearly defines the process.

-Typically a FEED package’s Process Engineering Deliverables may include the following or a smaller subset of these items:
+Typical Process Engineering Deliverables for an FEL-2 package can include the following or a smaller subset of these items:

 - Process design basis